Top 10 places to live in West London

 Image of Tillermans at Greenford Quay, UB6

-Taking sixth in the top 10 for West London is Tillermans at Greenford Quay.
-A development by Greystar, this Built to Rent has 379 residential units.
+Sticking with Greenford Quay, for the 7th spot on our list we have Tillermans another development by Greystar, this Built to Rent has 379 residential units.
 Located in Ealing, the development is in-between Greenford, Sudbury Hill and Sudbury Hill Harrow stations, which have connections to the Piccadilly and Central lines as well as Chiltern Railways and GWR services.

 Read reviews and details of Tillermans at Greenford Quay, UB6